 See the booking page for details: https://storiesforimpact.pathwright.com/library/impact-storyteller-5e5d875e/69695/about/

-Participants are also expected to cover the cost of any video editing software they acquire.
+Participants are also need to cover the cost of any video editing software they acquire.
 Digital Storytellers recommend a few options.
 There is also the basic, but adequate and free Movavi software: https://www.movavi.com/videoeditor/

-Cost per participant: 20% of $110 (full cost of $289/person has been heavily subsidised by the grant)
+Cost per participant: 20% of $110 (the full cost of this training of ~$300/person has been heavily subsidised by the grant and Transition Banyule)

-Expectations: Pre- and post-training surveys.
+Steps: Pre- and post-training surveys.
 Recommended reading ‘Getting Our Act Together’ before the training.
-Participate in both the main event and the series of 7 x 2 hour monthly practice sessions.
+Participate in both the main event and the 4 x 2 hour monthly practice sessions.
 Share learning with local group in a format decided by their own group, e.g. presentation, video story, mini demo.
 Apply learning to ongoing participation in local group.